petamoriken/float16/index.md

 ### Prototype methods

 Due to implementation reasons, some details of `Float16Array` prototype methods may differ from the ECMAScript specification.
-See JSDoc comments in `src/Float16Array.mjs`.
+See JSDoc comments in `src/Float16Array.mjs` for details.

 ### WebGL